-AF-GSM, BF-GSM and BV-GSM refer to the BLOSUM62-variants of the corresponding window-based kernels (GSM stands for global scoring matrix).
 The parameter associated with each kernel corresponds to the width of the wmer used to define the kernel.
 The ROC50 of the best performing value of w for each kernel is shown in bold, and the overall best ROC50 is also underlined.

-To see the effect of using sequence profiles, we performed a sequence of classification experiments in which we used the same set of window-based kernel functions, but instead of scoring the similarity between two amino acids using the profile-based scheme [Equation (2)], we used the BLOSUM62 position-independent scoring matrix.
-The results obtained from these experiments, which are summarized in Table 2, illustrate the advantage of using sequence profiles in designing kernel functions for both remote homology detection and fold recognition.
-The profile-based kernel functions achieve significant improvements over their non-profile counterparts across all different kernel functions, classification problems and metrics.
+BLOSUM62 position-independent scoring matrix.
+The results obtained from these experiments are summarized in Table 2.
+In this table, AF-GSM, BF-GSM, and BV-GSM refer to the BLOSUM62-variants of the corresponding windowbased kernels (GSM stands for global scoring matrix).

+These results clearly illustrate the advantage of using sequence profiles in designing kernel functions for both remote homology detection and fold recognition.
+The profile-based kernel functions achieve significant improvements over their non-profile counterparts across all different kernel functions, classification problems, and metrics.

-Comparing the performance of the profile-based kernel functions across the two classification problems, we see that their overall effectiveness in remote homology detection (superfamily level classification) is much higher than that of fold recognition.
+Comparing the performance of the profile-based kernel functions across the two classification problems, we see that their overall effectiveness in remote homology detection (superfamily-level classification) is much higher than that of fold recognition.
 This result is in line with the underlying complexity of the classification problem, as the sequence-based signals for fold recognition are extremely weak.
 This is also manifested by the relative improvement achieved by the profile-based kernel functions over their BLOSUM62-based counterparts (Tables 1 and 2).
-For fold recognition, the ROC50 values of the profile-based kernels are higher than those based on BLOSUM62 by a factor of two, whereas for remote homology prediction, the relative ROC50 values are higher by 25-30%.
+For fold recognition, the ROC50 values of the profile-based kernels are higher than those based on BLOSUM62 by a factor of two, whereas for remote homology prediction, the relative ROC50 values are higher by 25%-30%.

-In light of the previously published results on LA-Kernels (Saigo et al., 2004), the better results achieved by the BF-PSSM and BV-PSSM kernels over those achieved by the AF-PSSM kernel (which also hold for their corresponding BLOSUM62-based instances of these kernels) were surprising.
-One explanation for this discrepancy

-Table 3.
-Comparative performance of the local alignment-based kernel functions that rely on sequence profiles may be the fact that our window-based kernels consider only shortlength ungapped alignments, and the results may be different when longer alignments with gaps are considered as well.
+In light of the previously published results on LA-Kernels [26], the better results achieved by the BF-PSSM and BV-PSSM kernels over those achieved by the AF-PSSM kernel (which also hold for their corresponding BLOSUM62based instances of these kernels) were surprising.
+One explanation for this discrepancy may be the fact that our windowbased kernels consider only short-length ungapped alignments, and the results may be different when longer alignments with gaps are considered as well.